01 of 17

 Also, for this set of doors, we're making an assumption that the building has a raised concrete floor (or at least raised piers along the perimeter) that extend a few inches above the ground.
 This is common in barns, and it will allow us to have the bottom portion of the door flush with the outside of the bottom concrete threshold of the door opening.

 As noted, this project creates a door for a 4070 door opening (4 feet wide by 7 feet tall).
 It allows for a 1/4-inch gap on all sides, allowing the door to fit within the opening.
 If you are adapting this project for a different-sized door opening, make sure to allow for this.

 Also, make sure to check for square by measuring both diagonals of the opening.
 (Equal diagonals means the opening is perfectly square.)
 If the opening is not square, you'll need to make some adjustments to the dimensions and layout of the pieces as you construct the door.Continue to 3 of 17 below.

 03 of 17

 Cut the Pieces for the Frame

-Once you know what adjustments you'll need to make to the free woodworking plans you downloaded in step 1, the first step is to rip a 45-degree bevel along one edge of an 8-foot long 2x6.
-This beveled board will be cut to width and will form the top rail of the bottom door and the bottom rail of the top door.
-Adding the bevel will keep the wind from coming through the gap between the dutch doors.
+After verifying measurements and calculating the dimensions of the door pieces, the first step is to rip a 45-degree bevel along one edge of an 8-foot long 2 x 6, using a table saw.
+This beveled board will be cut to the width of the door and will form the top rail of the bottom door and the bottom rail of the top door.
+The bevel will allow the doors to come together with a flush fit and will block the gap between the door to keep the weather out.

-Note: In the upcoming steps, we'll focus on building the bottom half of the door first, as the top half will repeat the steps, only with minor adjustments in sizing.Continue to 3 of 15 below.
+Note: In the project, we'll focus on building the bottom half of the door first.
+The top half will repeat the steps, only with minor adjustments in sizing.Continue to 4 of 17 below.